Robert Menzies: Foreign policy

-The Menzies era saw immense regional changes, with post-war reconstruction and the withdrawal of the old European Powers and the British Empire from the Far East (including independence for India and Indonesia).
+The Menzies era saw immense regional changes, with post-war reconstruction and the withdrawal of the old European Powers and the British Empire from the Far East (including independence for Indonesia and India, respectively).
 In response to these geopolitical developments, the Menzies government maintained strong ties with Australia's traditional allies such as Britain and the United States while also reorienting Australia's foreign policy focus towards the Asia Pacific.
 With his first Minister for External Affairs, Percy Spender, the Menzies government signed the ANZUS treaty in San Francisco on 1 September 1951.
 Menzies later told parliament that this security pact between Australia, New Zealand and the United States was 'based on the utmost good will, the utmost good faith and unqualified friendship' saying 'each of us will stand by it'.
 At the same time as strengthening the alliance with the United States, Menzies and Spender were committed to Australia being on 'good neighbour terms' with the countries of South and Southeast Asia.
 To help forge closer ties in the region, the Menzies government initiated the Colombo Plan that would see almost 40,000 students from the region come to study in Australia over the four subsequent decades.
 Recognising the economic potential of a burgeoning postwar Japan, Menzies, together with Trade Minister Jack McEwan and his new minister for External Affairs, Richard Casey, negotiated the Commerce Agreement with Japan in 1957.
 This trade agreement was followed by bilateral agreements with Malaya in 1958 and Indonesia in 1959.